japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 supportsAggregate(aggregateBufferAttributes: Seq[Attribute]): Boolean
 ----

-`supportsAggregate` firstly <<spark-sql-StructType.adoc#fromAttributes, creates the schema>> (from the input aggregation buffer attributes) and requests `UnsafeFixedWidthAggregationMap` to <<spark-sql-UnsafeFixedWidthAggregationMap.adoc#supportsAggregationBufferSchema, supportsAggregationBufferSchema>> (i.e. the schema uses link:spark-sql-UnsafeRow.adoc#mutableFieldTypes[mutable field data types] only that have fixed length and can be mutated in place in an link:spark-sql-UnsafeRow.adoc[UnsafeRow]).
+`supportsAggregate` firstly <<spark-sql-StructType.md#fromAttributes, creates the schema>> (from the input aggregation buffer attributes) and requests `UnsafeFixedWidthAggregationMap` to <<spark-sql-UnsafeFixedWidthAggregationMap.md#supportsAggregationBufferSchema, supportsAggregationBufferSchema>> (i.e. the schema uses spark-sql-UnsafeRow.md#mutableFieldTypes[mutable field data types] only that have fixed length and can be mutated in place in an spark-sql-UnsafeRow.md[UnsafeRow]).

 [NOTE]
 ====
 `supportsAggregate` is used when:

-* `AggUtils` is requested to <<spark-sql-AggUtils.adoc#createAggregate, creates an aggregate physical operator given aggregate expressions>>
+* `AggUtils` is requested to <<spark-sql-AggUtils.md#createAggregate, creates an aggregate physical operator given aggregate expressions>>

 * `HashAggregateExec` physical operator is <<creating-instance, created>> (to assert that the <<aggregateBufferAttributes, aggregateBufferAttributes>> are supported)
 ====